DeSevilla/soundproof/README.md

 beautiful concepts.
 I'm using the version of the paradox due to [Hurkens et al.](https://www.cs.cmu.edu/~kw/scans/hurkens95tlca.pdf).

+The precise method of generating music is subject to change, but to sum up the term-structured version of the translation: proof terms and types are structured naturally as trees, so we give each sort of term/type a little fragment of melody.
+Then, for a particular term/type we wish to translate, we give it a duration.
+We play the melody for the root of the tree over the whole duration, and then along with the root's melody we split up that duration and give it to the subtrees to play their translations in sequential order (potentially increased in pitch, etc. for distinction).
+The type-structured translation is more complicated, using the types of the terms and having more variation in the precise interpretation of different sorts of term/type, but follows a similar approach.

 Various desirable features of LambdaPi (equality types, a parser, etc.) have been left out for now, as they're not necessary for the paradox or for the musical side of the problem.
-I would also like to add a small-step evaluator and incorporate the (unlimited) evaluation process of the non-normalizing term for Girard's Paradox, but there are some structural and conceptual obstacles before this can be done.
+I would like to add a small-step evaluator and incorporate the (unlimited) evaluation process of the non-normalizing term for Girard's Paradox, but there are some structural and conceptual obstacles before this can be done.
+I'm also experimenting with the musical side of things, which I'd like to structure in a more interesting way.

 Soundproof should always be compiled with `--release`, as the synth portions using FunDSP depend highly on optimizations that are not enabled in debug mode.
 It will not run in any reasonable time